AlexanderElliott24/hello-world/README.md

 # hello-world

+## Alexander James Elliott, 28 years old, working at capital one for 3 1/2 years ##

+>*Father of a 1 year daughter, Arsenal fan, Big gamer, Looking to continue in my journey of a new career*

->**beginner wanting to pick up coding skills for a new role I am applying for at my work**
+>*beginner wanting to pick up coding skills for a new role I am applying for at my work*

->*28 year old male, father of a 1 year daughter, arsenal fan, looking to continue in my journey of a new career*